 The use of Financial Instruments is subject to applicable regulations of the SEC, the several exchanges upon which they are traded and the CFTC.
-In addition to the instruments, strategies and risks described below, the Adviser may discover additional opportunities in connection with Financial Instruments and other similar or related techniques.
-These new opportunities may become available as the Adviser develops new investment techniques, as regulatory authorities broaden the range of permitted transactions and as new Financial Instruments or other techniques are developed.
-The Adviser may utilize these opportunities to the extent that they are consistent with the Fund's investment objective and permitted by the Fund's investment limitations and applicable regulatory authorities.
+In addition to the instruments, strategies and risks described below, the Adviser or, where applicable, the Sub-Adviser, may discover additional opportunities in connection with Financial Instruments and other similar or related techniques.
+These new opportunities may become available as the Adviser or the Sub-Adviser develops new investment techniques, as regulatory authorities broaden the range of permitted transactions and as new Financial Instruments or other techniques are developed.
+The Adviser or the Sub-Adviser may utilize these opportunities to the extent that they are consistent with the Fund's investment objective and permitted by the Fund's investment limitations and applicable regulatory authorities.
 The Prospectus or this SAI will be supplemented to the extent that new products or techniques involve materially different risks than those described below.

 Exclusion of Adviser from Commodity Pool Operator Definition.
-An exclusion from the definition of "commodity pool operator" ("CPO") under the Commodity Exchange Act ("CEA") and the rules of the CFTC has been claimed with respect to the each Fund, and, therefore, the Adviser is not subject to CFTC registration or regulation as a CPO with respect to the MLP & Energy Income Fund or MLP & Energy Infrastructure Fund.
-In addition, the Adviser is relying upon a related exemption from the definition of "commodity trading advisor" ("CTA") under the CEA and the rules of the CFTC.
+An exclusion from the definition of "commodity pool operator" ("CPO") under the Commodity Exchange Act ("CEA") and the rules of the CFTC has been claimed with respect to the Funds.